 Energy Company Obligation (ECO)

 ECO for the big six energy suppliers provides financial support to help vulnerable householders install insulation and heating systems.
 ECO is available to tenants in private rented properties as well as owner occupiers, therefore your rented properties could benefit from this funding.
-The criteria for this support depends upon your tenants circumstances, and the location and construction of your property, for more information please see EST Energy Company Obligation or contact the Energy Saving Advice Service on 0300 123 1234.
+The criteria for this support depends upon your tenants circumstances, and the location and construction of your property, for more information, visit: EST Energy Company Obligation or contact the Energy Saving Advice Service on 0300 123 1234.

 If your tenant qualifies for some ECO funding then the contractor, that has been appointed to carry out the work and obtain the funding, will be in contact with you to gain permission from you as the landlord.
 They may also discuss any shortfall in funding and options for how this could be financed.

 Calderdale Council is committed to helping landlords ensure that their properties will meet the expected standards by the impending legislation date.
-If you would like any support or advice on any of these issues please do not hesitate to contact:
+If you want support or advice on any of these issues, please contact: